open-mmlab/mmrotate/tools/data/srsdd/README.md

 ## Download SRSDD dataset

-The SRSDD dataset can be downloaded from [here:0518](https://pan.baidu.com/s/1_uezALB6eZ7DiPIozFoGJQ).
+The SRSDD dataset can be downloaded from [Google drive](https://drive.google.com/file/d/1QtCjih1ChOmG-TOPUTlsL3WbMh0L-1zp/view?usp=sharing).

 The data structure is as follows: